House D: Grand Ceremonial Entrance

 Comparison of Maudslay’s photo to the Palace today attests to the meticulous care used by archaeologists and epigraphers to restore and care for the site.

-All these stuccoes were once painted, and the noted Palenque authority Merle Green Robertson has found a definite color code: for instance, the exposed skin of humans was painted red, while that of gods was covered in blue."
+All these stuccoes were once painted, and the noted Palenque authority Merle Green Robertson has found a definite color code: for instance, the exposed skin of humans was painted red, while that of the gods was covered in blue.

 From the Maudslay Collection, British Museum.
-Used with permission under the CC BY-NC-SA 4.0 non-commercial license. ©e Trustees of the British Museum.
+Used with permission under the CC BY-NC-SA 4.0 non-commercial license. © The Trustees of the British Museum.

 Palenque’s iconographic sculpture was the visual content of the spoken word.
 Color, through the medium of stucco sculpture, developed into an iconographic language.
 Painted stucco sculpture was not just a work of art, but it was a speaking work of art, one bound by a rigid framework of specifications.